Using Overdyed and Hand-dyed Threads on Painted Canvas

 These are much easier to use and they give a lovely depth of color to needlepoint which doesn’t happen in solid threads.

 One really easy way to use them works for all stranded threads.
 Just switch the direction of half the strands do that the colors change in the opposite direction of the other strands.
-I did this for the background of the Needledeeva nativity pictured above.
+I did this for the background of the Needledeeva nativity figure, above.
 Most of the time, this breaks up the areas of color.
-What you get when it’s stitched is a definite change in color, but it’s impossible to see where the design changes.
+What you get when it’s stitched is a definite change in color, but it’s impossible to see where this changes.

 Another easy thing to do to moderate them is to combine them with some strands of a solid thread in one of the shades.
 This does the dame thing as reversing the strands except that it will reinforce the color where the overdye and solid threads match.

 When it’s a single strand thread, you can’t use that trick, so you need to deal with them the same way as you deal with multi-color threads, by controlling the method of stitching.
-The thread may look pretty much solid to you but, trust me, those color changes will stick out alarmingly one you do an area in Basketweave I know I keep this canvas of Jesus and St. Joseph on my desk to remind me.
-(By the way if you have this canvas in your stash and don’t want it, or know where I can find it, I’d love to stitch it again and do it right this time).
+The thread may look pretty much solid to you but, trust me, those color changes will stick out alarmingly one you do an area in Basketweave, I know.
+I keep this canvas of Jesus and St. Joseph on my desk to remind me.

-This canvas, from uses mostly semi-solid threads for the background.
+This canvas, from Happy Heart Designs uses mostly semi-solid threads for the background.
 Both the blue and the green are overdyes, stitched in horizontal lines.
-The color changes but not in a pattern, so you get lovely washed of color.
+The color changes but not in a pattern, so you get lovely washes of color.

 If you’re in doubt I’d try a bit of the stitch on the margins of the canvas and see what you think.